JonAxtell-CT/latency-clock/README.md

 latency-clock
 =============

+Note:
+Folder to place the resultant lib is /usr/lib/x86_64-linux-gnu/gstreamer-1.0/libgsttimeoverlayparse.so

 Measure the latency of a video-output/video-capture combination.

 `server` generates a video, drawing timestamps onto the video itself as 64-bit